m-onz/mixtape/README.md

 ## Comparison to tidalcycles mini notation

-This object has no opinions on where you feed the "tape" message into and because its only concerned with a single instrument there is no need to reference multiple instruments or worry about high level orchestration or control.
+This object has no opinions on where you feed the "tape" message into and because its only concerned with a single instrument so there is no need to reference multiple instruments or worry about high level orchestration or control.
 It's incredibly simple (by design) and surprising powerful and flexible for algorithmic composition.

 ## Dependencies